Maxim-Mazurok/google-api-typings-generator/gapi.client.displayvideo-v3/readme.md

 await gapi.client.displayvideo.customBiddingAlgorithms.patch({ customBiddingAlgorithmId: "customBiddingAlgorithmId",  });

 /*
-Creates a rules reference object.
-The resulting reference object provides a resource path where the rules file should be uploaded.
-This reference object should be included when creating a new rules resource.
+Creates a rules reference object for an AlgorithmRules file.
+The resulting reference object provides a resource path where the AlgorithmRules file should be uploaded.
+This reference object should be included when creating a new CustomBiddingAlgorithmRules resource.
 */
 await gapi.client.displayvideo.customBiddingAlgorithms.uploadRules({ customBiddingAlgorithmId: "customBiddingAlgorithmId",  });